Thank you to all who have taken my classes. Your support helps me keep my website free of ads.

 A true sourdough loaf contains only flour, salt and water, and undergoes a long ferment.
-People baked this way—using wild yeast present in the flour, air and on us—for six thousand years until the introduction of commercial yeast two hundred years ago.
-While commercial yeast does result in more consistent loaves, they provide less flavor and nutrition.
+Learn to bake with wild yeast, the way our ancestors baked for six thousand years until the introduction of commercial yeast about two hundred years ago.

 Invest half a day to learn a lifelong skill—real bread baking.
-I have space for only three students in this hands-on, intensive class.
+I have space for only four students in this hands-on, intensive class.
 Expect the workshop to last up to four hours.
-You will need to bring a 8- or 9-inch bowl and dish towel to transport home your shaped loaf, which you will proof and bake at home.
+Please bring an 8- or 9-inch bowl and dish towel to transport home your shaped loaf, which you will proof and bake at home.

 Fee: $150 includes food and materials

 Sat, January 11: 9am to 1pm SOLD OUT!